JGCarroll/joplin-desktop-snap/README.md

 ## I can't access files outside of $HOME
 This is expected of snaps, they are heavily sandboxed and a snap usually cannot access files outside of $HOME.
 You can grant the removable-media interfaces to allow the snap to access `/mnt` and `/media`, which should allow it to access USB drives and other OS drives, provided they're under these paths.

-`sudo snap connect joplin-james-carroll:removable-media :removable-media`
+`sudo snap connect joplin-desktop:removable-media :removable-media`

 In the future, improvements in the Electron backend should facilitate accessing any filesystem without having to worry about permissions, by making use of XDG desktop portals.

 ## I can't print
 This is expected of snaps, they are heavily sandboxed and printer access is not usually available by default.
 You can enable printer access with:

-`sudo snap connect joplin-james-carroll:cups-control :cups-control`
+`sudo snap connect joplin-desktop:cups-control :cups-control`

+`sudo snap connect joplin-desktop:avahi-control :avahi-control`

 In the future, this permission may become obsolete by making use of XDG desktop portals.

-## Fonts are showing as [][][] on certain (GTK) dialogues.
-This is unfortunately a complex problem between font caches and container environments.
-Whilst improvements are constantly being made to alleviate this problem and most people don't experience it, for those who do there's little I can individually do to help other than to encourage you to refresh your systems font cache.
-The problem is not exclusive to this snap and is being tackled at an ecosystem level generally.

-See [here](https://forum.snapcraft.io/t/snapped-app-not-loading-fonts-on-fedora-and-arch/12484) for some background

 ## The snap cannot access data from a none snap install / Data is missing after removing the snap and I expected it to work with the AppImage
 Snaps cannot access hidden folders/files in the top level of $HOME.
-This means this snap cannot access `$HOME/.config/.joplin`, the default location of the Joplin databases.
+This means this snap cannot access `$HOME/.config/.joplin-desktop`, the default location of the Joplin databases.
-The database is typically located in `$HOME/snap/joplin-james-carroll/current/.config/.joplin`, and you should be able to copy this into `$HOME/.config/.joplin` completely fine.
+The database is instead located in `$HOME/snap/joplin-desktop/current/.config/.joplin-desktop`, and you should be able to copy this into `$HOME/.config/.joplin-desktop` completely fine.
 You can also access this location by clicking "open profile directory" in the tools menu.

 Alternatively, consider exporting the data or synchronising it instead.